 As a reader, QuickSearch works much the same as other apps intended to perform this task.
 You get documents into QuickSearch the same way as would in any other iPad application — either through iTunes on a Windows or Mac OS machine, or from other apps that support the “Open in” function.

 QuickSearch also supports opening PDF files from most cloud-based file storage/sharing applications such as iCloud and Dropbox.

-Once your documents are recognized by QuickSearch, a thumbnail of the first page of each doc is shown in the Collection view.
+Once your documents are recognized, a thumbnail of the first page of each doc is shown in the Collection view.
 Switching to the Document view shows you the contents of a specific PDF.
 Tapping the center of the screen shows and hides the toolbars.

 Where QuickSearch earns its keep is when performing a search.
 If you are in Document mode with a specific file open, typing a word (or phrase within quotes) will highlight all occurrences of the word or phrase.
 This happens very fast even in long documents.

 You can also turn on the “Spotlight.”
 This puts a lighter shade circle around the hit, which is itself highlighted in yellow.

 What I really like about QuickSearch is that when you perform a search in Collection mode, the app searches across all the documents in the collection.
 You might not need this capability very often, but the first time you do, you’ll be glad you spent $2.99 for the app.

 Reading PDFs is easy.
 Actually creating a PDF is a different story.
 For the most part, applications that let you produce and convert PDF docs will be paid apps and a bit more complex.
 Here are four for your consideration.